Facebook pixel

 Weather

-Keystone College’s Commencement Exercises will be held outdoors at the Athletic Field and Track Complex regardless of weather conditions.
-In the event of extreme weather, Commencement will be postponed until Sunday, May 21 at 11 a.m. at the Athletic Field and Track Complex.
-Weather during May in Northeastern Pennsylvania is quite unpredictable.
+While Keystone College’s Commencement Exercises will be held indoors at the Gambal Athletic Center, weather during May in Northeastern Pennsylvania is quite unpredictable.
 We ask that graduates and their families monitor the weather forecast and prepare accordingly.

 Animals